Robert von Hirsch

 Robert Max Hirsch from 1913 von Hirsch (13 July 1883 – 1 November 1977) was a German-born Swiss industrialist and patron of the arts.
 He was devoted to the arts and built the v.
 Hirsch Collection since 1907 which entailed pieces from several periods and was among the most famous ones at the time.

-Early life and education
+Early life

 Hirsch was born 13 July 1883 in Frankfurt am Main, German Empire, one of three sons, to Ferdinand Hirsch (1843–1916), an iron wholesaler, and Anna Hirsch (née Mayer).
 His parents belonged to the assimilated jewish bourgeoise.
 His brothers were Paul Hirsch and Karl Hirsch.